Capital Access Team

 Joanne Scharer – Central Oregon (Region 2) CAT Advisor

 As a Region 2 adviser for the Capital Access Team, Joanne Scharer works with the Chemeketa Small Business Development Center covering an area that includes Marion.
 Polk, and Yamhill Counties.
-She has worked at the Chemeketa SBDC since 2008 helps clients with exploring that options for capital, business planning, and loan packaging.
+She has worked at the Chemeketa SBDC since 2008 helping clients to explore options for capital, business planning, and loan packaging.

 Joanne holds Masters Degrees in Public Administration and Regional Planning from the University of North Carolina at Chapel Hill.
 In addition to her work at the SBDC, she is a freelance writer, editor, and project manager and has also worked as public policy consultant for a variety of nonprofit and public agencies.

 Send Joanne a Note or Submit a New Region 2 Client Inquiry

 VACANT POSITION – Willamette Valley (Region 2) CAT Advisor

 Send us a Note or Submit an position inquiry

 VACANT POSITION – Central Oregon (Region 3) CAT Advisor